 So, you’ve installed your big fancy new Lantern and you’re feeling pretty happy about the state of the universe.
 First of all, let’s take a moment and just appreciate the visuals.
 Clean, tinted glass, a sturdy frame, and perhaps even a nice little hanging light feature in the middle.
 Lovely.

-These benefits are in majority related to your well-being.
-We’re talking increased vitamin D for healthy bones and muscles, increased secretion of serotonin for an improved mood and increased regulation of melatonin for more restful sleep.
+These benefits are, in majority, related to your well-being.
+We’re talking increased vitamin D for healthy bones and muscles, increased secretion of serotonin for an improved mood, and increased regulation of melatonin for more restful sleep.

 So, with an increased level of natural light crossing the precipice into your home, you could be that bit stronger, happier and perkier.
-And with its humungous light-capturing potential, a Lantern Roof can get you there.

 Let’s get something out in the open, it’s ok to be a bit superficial.